Growin' Up (Luke Combs album)

 Growin' Up is the third studio album by American country music artist Luke Combs.
 It was released on June 24, 2022, through Columbia Records Nashville and River House Records.
 The album includes the singles "Doin' This", "The Kind of Love We Make" and "Going, Going, Gone" which impacted country radio on October 24.
 Growin' Up was nominated for Best Country Album at the 65th Annual Grammy Awards.

 Content

 Combs confirmed the album's track listing on May 17, 2022.
 The album consists of twelve tracks, including lead single "Doin' This" which went to number one on Billboard Country Airplay earlier in 2022.
 The second single "The Kind of Love We Make" was released in June 2022, and reached a peak of number 2 on the Country Airplay chart, becoming Combs' first single to miss number one on that chart.
 The album also features a duet with Miranda Lambert on "Outrunnin' Your Memory".
 Combs wrote the album's songs over a two-year period, and worked with Chip Matthews and Jonathan Singleton as producers.

+Critical reception

+The album received generally positive reviews.